draemonsi/ECE2112-Experiment3/README.md

 ---
 ## Usage
 1. Open the Python environment (Jupyter Notebook, VS Code, etc.).<br/>
-2. Change the file extension .py to .ipynb of the PA files.
-3. Load the provided dataset into a Pandas DataFrame.<br/>
+2. Load the provided dataset into a Pandas DataFrame.<br/>
-4. Run the code snippets for each problem sequentially.<br/>5
+3. Run the code snippets for each problem sequentially.<br/>
-5. Upon running the code, you'll see the output directly in your environment.
+4. Upon running the code, you'll see the output directly in your environment.
 ---
 ## Files included
 - Simon_Pandas-P1.py: Python file containing the solution to Problem 1<br/>